italiarod/italiarod.github.io/_projects/RDS_Stand/index.md

 ---
 layout: post
-title: Machine Reader Stand
+title: Optical Instrument Accessory
-description:  Owned the end-to-end mechanical design of an accessory stand for a biomedical assay reader, beginning with a 3D-printable prototype for rapid iteration and functional testing.
+description:  Led the mechanical design and development of a custom positioning accessory for a biomedical optical reader, taking the product from a rapidly iterated 3D-printed prototype through redesign for injection-molded production.

-  After validating performance, redesigned the component for injection molding by applying design-for-manufacturability principles, including draft, wall thickness control, and simplified geometry.
-The final design supported scalable production while maintaining compatibility with existing hardware.
+Developed the initial design around fit, stability, cable management, and user-facing requirements, then transitioned the validated concept to injection molding using DFM principles including draft, controlled wall thickness, ribbing, and simplified geometry.
+The final design balanced functionality, structural performance, and manufacturability for scalable production.

 skills:
   - SolidWorks
   - Mechanical Design
+  - Design for Manufacturing (DFM)
+  - Plastic Part Design
-  - DFM
+  - Rapid Prototyping
   - 3D Printing
   - Injection Molding
-  - Prototype-to-Production
-  - Manufacturing Optimization
+  - Design Iteration

 main-image: /Untitled presentation.jpg
 ---